 Several years ago I wrote a series on servants, both inside and outside, at a grand country estate.
-Recently on Austen Authors I dusted the series off, did a ton of fresh research, and rewrote everything for a ten-part blog series entitled “Regency Servants”.
-I’ve decided to cross-post here on my blog, and admit that the blog posts will contain the same content.
-However, I also wanted to expand on several points that I didn’t have the space to do on Austen Authors, so there will be lots of new material as well.
+Last year I dusted the series off, did a ton of fresh research, and rewrote everything for a ten-part blog series entitled “Regency Servants” for Austen Authors.
+Today, and for the following two-months-plus of Mondays, I will be sharing that series here.
+I will expand on several points that I didn’t have the space to do on Austen Authors, so while essentially the same information, there will be new material as well.
 It is a BIG subject worthy of more than ten posts!

 General Servant Information